Banks vs Credit Unions: What is the Difference?

 Credit unions, alternatively, are insured by the provinces.
 To see how much coverage is available in your province, you would need to check with the regulatory body for your region or inquire with the credit union directly.

-Here are the key differences between a traditional bank and a credit union, broken down into the pros and cons:
+Here are the advantages and disadvantages between a traditional bank and a credit union, broken down by pros and cons:

 What are the pros and cons of credit unions?